The Politics of Culture in Contemporary South Asia

 Scope and syllabus

-The course begins by problematising the notion of national culture while noting the ways in which nation-states in South Asia produce and broadcast particular cultural models.
+The module begins by problematising the notion of national culture while noting the ways in which nation-states in South Asia produce and broadcast particular cultural models.
 However, these models form only one strand of cultural production: vigorous forms of activism produce counter-cultural forms that often re-use and re-interpret older traditions.
 Also, despite attempts to purify or delimit national cultures, culture in South Asia continues to mix and remix motifs and vocabularies and to speak to new audiences.

 Module 1 National cultures